Exploring Ageing, Illness and Death through Buddhist Practice and Service

 Zohar has worked with the elderly and physically impaired in the UK since 2003 and spends a month a year volunteering in a leprosy community in India.
 She has been teaching annually on Gaia House’s Living with Illness and Loss retreat.

 Please ensure that you read all of the course information below and that you are able to fulfil all of the course criteria and commitments before applying.

-3 Residential Retreats at Bala Brook Retreat Centre take place on the following dates:
+3 Residential Retreats at Bala Brook Retreat Centre take place on the following dates in 2019 & 2020:

 Bala Brook is a retreat centre in a most beautiful part of Dartmoor.
 Surrounded by wild flower meadows, fields and moorland, and with a gentle brook flowing through the grounds, this is a nourishing space to spend time.
 As Bala Brook owns the land immediately adjacent to the centre, there is plenty of space for walking meditation and being outdoors.